What Does Digital Marketing Excellence Look Like in 2018?

 Approach 3: Chart a path to excellence

 If you’re looking for a complete overhaul of your marketing organization, the best approach might be to conduct a full-scale assessment of every discipline, across every channel, and identify gaps/weaknesses.
 You can then create a list of initiatives, and prioritize them according to impact, and cost, giving you a clear roadmap that not only improves existing processes, but creates ways to implement new innovations.
-This is much longer approach, but it is the most methodical, and accommodating way to effect a true digital transformation of marketing.
+This is a much longer approach, but it is the most methodical, and accommodating way to effect a true digital transformation of marketing.

 If there’s one thing the above frameworks show, it’s that digital marketing isn’t quite marketing anymore.
 By using personalized content, real-time communication, and messaging that isn’t always promotional, it’s safe to say digital marketing is actually digital communications.
 Instead of a loudspeaker, marketing is just a speaker, (and a conversationalist at that).